-One of the health care issues I’m closely focused on in the Senate is combating the heroin and prescription drug abuse crisis that is harming communities across Virginia and the nation.
-From the coalfields in Southwest Virginia to the suburbs in Fairfax County, I have heard from families who have lost children to drug overdoses, law enforcement who are facing increases in drug-related crimes, and businesses who struggle to find workers who can pass a drug test.
-I have introduced bipartisan legislation to help reduce opioid overdose deaths through improved access to the life-saving drug naloxone, as well as a bill to hold the FDA accountable for the approval of new, potentially dangerous opioid drugs.
-I also introduced a bipartisan amendment included in the Comprehensive Addiction and Recovery Act of 2016, which will allow Medicare Part D and Medicare Advantage to use a “lock-in” measure to help identify senior citizens at risk of addiction.
-I will continue to urge my colleagues to increase funding for critical prescription drug abuse prevention, treatment and research programs that can help communities fight this epidemic.
+Tim is also closely focused on tackling the drug and opioid epidemic affecting communities across Virginia and the nation.
+From the coalfields in Southwest Virginia to the suburbs in Fairfax County, he has heard from families who have lost children to drug overdoses, law enforcement officers who are facing increases in drug-related crimes, and businesses who struggle to find workers who can pass a drug test.
+He has worked to pass legislation to help reduce opioid overdose deaths through improved access to the life-saving drug naloxone and to incorporate job training into drug addiction recovery programs.

 Tim has also championed bipartisan legislation in several other areas, including securing over $100 million in funding to expand pediatric cancer research through the Gabriella Miller Kids First Research Act, successfully raising the federal tobacco purchase age from 18 to 21 through his Tobacco-Free Youth Act, and supporting maternal health through introducing his Mothers and Newborns Success Act.